CYCLING – Wheeling-born John Davis comes full circle.

 “I was born and raised in Wheeling and worked for the team (Thunderbirds) for the first two years when they joined Wheeling.
 It’s almost like being in a Disney movie where the mascot becomes the COO. “ Davis said with a laugh.
 “It seems very special, at least for me and my family.
 We are excited about it. “

-A lot has changed since Davis was last at Wheeling, including the team name, but he’s excited about the culture that has been built and looks forward to the future.
+A lot has changed since Davis was last at Wheeling, including the name of the team, but he’s excited about the culture that has been built and looks forward to the future.

 “It has been fantastic to see all the changes that have happened since I died, literally since I left 28 years ago.”
 Said Davis.